-Where a lease covers both land and buildings, the land and buildings elements are consideredseparately for classification.Page 58 of 298
+Where a lease covers both land and buildings, the land and buildings elements are considered separately for classification.

 Arrangements that do not have the legal status of a lease but convey a right to use an asset in return for payment are accounted for under this policy where fulfilment of the arrangement is dependent on the use of specific assets.